 Can ChatGPT do data visualization?

 ChatGPT can generate data visualizations through its Code Interpreter feature, creating charts, graphs, and plots from uploaded datasets using Python libraries like Matplotlib and Seaborn.
 Users upload CSV or Excel files, describe desired visualizations in natural language, and receive generated graphics.
 However, ChatGPT’s visualization capabilities remain limited compared to dedicated tools like Power BI or Tableau, lacking interactive dashboards, real-time data connections, and enterprise governance features.
 ChatGPT works best for quick exploratory analysis rather than production-ready business intelligence.
 For scalable visualization infrastructure, purpose-built platforms deliver superior results.
-Kanerika integrates generative AI capabilities with enterprise BI platforms to combine conversational analytics with robust visualization.
+Kanerika integrates generative AI capabilities with enterprise BI platforms to combine conversational analytics with visualization.

 What are the 5 C's of data visualization?